 The steep declines in breast cancer death rates since 1989 have been attributed to both improvements in treatment and early detection by mammography.
 By the same token, not all women have benefited equally from these improvements, as evidenced by variation in mortality trends.
 A striking divergence in long-term breast cancer mortality trends between black and white women emerged in the early 1980s and continued to widen over the last several decades, but recent data suggest that the racial disparity may be stabilizing.

 In fact, while the excess death rate in blacks varies widely in the United States, ranging from 20 percent in Nevada to 66 percent in Louisiana, in seven states there were no significant differences in breast cancer death rates between NHB and NHW women.
 In many of those states, the closing gap may reflect a lack of statistical power (small numbers of breast cancer deaths among black women).
 But in Massachusetts, Connecticut, and Delaware, the similar rates suggest equitable breast cancer outcomes are achievable.

-“A large body of research suggests that the black-white breast cancer disparity results from a complex interaction of biologic and nonbiologic factors, including differences in stage at diagnosis, tumor characteristics, obesity, other health issues, as well as tumor characteristics, particularly a higher rate of triple negative cancer” said Carol DeSantis, MPH, lead author of the report.
+“A large body of research suggests that the black-white breast cancer disparity results from a complex interaction of biologic and nonbiologic factors, including differences in stage at diagnosis, A mass of cells that can be benign or malignant. characteristics, obesity, other health issues, as well as tumor characteristics, particularly a higher rate of triple negative cancer” said Carol DeSantis, MPH, lead author of the report.
 “But the substantial geographic variation in breast cancer death rates confirms the role of social and structural factors, and the closing disparity in several states indicates that increasing access to health care to low-income populations can further progress the elimination of breast cancer disparities.”